- Identify the most common viruses that can cause infections of the upper and lower respiratory tract

 - What is John’s prognosis?

-Commonly known as the flu, influenza is a common viral disease of the lower respiratory system caused by an orthomyxovirus.
+Commonly known as the flu, influenza is a common viral disease caused by an orthomyxovirus that primarily affects the upper respiratory tract but can also extend into the lower respiratory tract.
 Influenza is pervasive worldwide and causes 3,000–50,000 deaths each year in the United States.
 The annual mortality rate can vary greatly depending on the virulence of the strain(s) responsible for seasonal epidemics.
 18

 Influenza infections are most typically characterized by fever, chills, and body aches.
 This is followed by symptoms similar to the common cold that may last a week or more.
 Table 22.2 compares the signs and symptoms of influenza and the common cold.